korjaa/Hantek6022API/README.md

 which calls

-    sudo dpkg -i hantek6022api_...
+    sudo dpkg -i `ls deb_dist/hantek6022api_*.deb | tail -1`

 for the latest debian package.
 This installs the python modules together with some utility programs.
+The installed programs can also be uninstalled cleanly with

+    sudo dpkg -P hantek6022api

-With the device plugged in, run `upload_6022_firmware.py` (installed into `/usr/local/bin`) to bootstrap the scope for use.
+With the device plugged in, run `upload_6022_firmware.py` (installed into `/usr/bin`) to bootstrap the scope for use.
 You can then write your own programs, or look at the current channel 1 scope trace via `python examples/scopevis.py`.

 ## It even works under Windows